priyatam/emacs.d/README.md

 	M-x (Meta x) is Opt x
 	C-x is Ctrl x

-Now open Emacs app.
+Open Emacs app.

 Typing `M-x` opens a command palette above the status bar.
-This is where you run custom commands from changing font to installing packages, from running your custom lisp code and keyboard shortcuts.
+This is where you run custom commands from changing font to installing packages, from running your custom lisp code and keyboard shortcuts and many, many more.

 Let's try to install a package.

 First, set the paths from shell (or else Emacs OS X won’t understand):

 	M-x packge-install
-	_hit RETURN_
+	_RETURN_
 	exec-path-from-shell

 Then add this in your init.el.